revlimiter.net /blog

 Who gave the shark a knife?

-Plus, the idea of the out-of-the-box experience with a Linux computer has a lot of appeal to me.
+The idea of the out-of-the-box experience with a Linux computer had a lot of appeal to me.

 "I assume that pink thing is food?"